This post may contain affiliate links. Please read our disclosure policy.

 • Red Onion.
 Red onions are perfect for salads because of their mild flavor and color.
 TIP: soak your red onion in water first to remove some of the less pleasant, lingering, harsh flavor.

 • Parsley.
-Fresh herbs like parsley are a little addition that make a big difference.
+Fresh herbs like parsley are a little addition that makes a big difference.
 It gives this chickpea salad a complete, polished taste you’d miss without it.

 The Directions

-2. Add the remaining salad ingredients to a large bowl.
+1. Prepare the Salad.
+Add the remaining ingredients to a large bowl.

 How to Serve Chickpea Salad

 • Chickpea Salad Pitas.
-Stuff it inside warmed, halved whole wheat pita bread for a chickpea salad sandwich.
+Stuff it inside warmed, halved whole wheat pita bread for a Mediterranean chickpea salad sandwich (Homemade Naan would be wonderful too).

 A bowl of chickpea salad with feta